 Back in 1988, a British mountaineer penned down a book named, “Touching the Void,” narrating his real-life experience in the Peruvian Andes.
-The book was not much of success then.
+The book was not much of a success then.
 In a strange turn of events, when another writer came up with a similar book named, “Into Thin Air,” the sales of the former started to elevate, that too more than before.

 How did this happen?

 The credit goes to Amazon’s recommendation engine.
 The avid readers who searched for “Into Thin Air” were suggested “Touching the Void” too.
 The positive reviews and feedback, in turn, became the reason behind the surprising success of the book that was long forgotten.
-That is the power of product recommendation engine.
+That is the power of a product recommendation software.

-This technology invention has proved to be a blessing for eCommerce retail stores as it is a proven tool for adding up and multiplying sales like never before.
+This technology has proved to be a blessing for eCommerce retail stores as it is a proven tool for adding up and multiplying sales like never before.
 In simple words, it is a tool for maximizing profits by personalizing the user experience.

 This is a simple success story of any eCommerce store in a few words: Do not ask the customers what they want, instead, show them!

 A product recommendation engine is a system that helps offer a personalized experience to every individual customer.
 It mines data and filters the product listings in accordance with what they would like.
 It is pure calculated science and no hit-and-trial here.